ls1intum/Artemis/docs/user/exercises/modeling.rst

 Import Modeling Exercise
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- Alternatively, you can also import modeling exercise from the existing one by clicking on **Import Modeling Exercise**
+- Alternatively, you can also import modeling exercise from the existing one by clicking on **Import Modeling Exercise**.

     .. figure:: modeling/import-modeling-exercise.png
               :align: center